persevie/statemanjs/README.md

 -   Support for any data type as a state: Statemanjs can handle any data type as a state, including primitives, complex objects, and multidimensional arrays.
 -   Framework-agnostic: Statemanjs can be used on its own without any additional packages, but it also has additional packages available for popular front-end frameworks such as React, Vue and Svelte.
 -   TypeScript support: Statemanjs is written in TypeScript, which means it has excellent support for type checking and type inference.
--   Small size: Statemanjs has a tiny size of just 80.4 KB, making it easy to include in your project without adding unnecessary bloat.
+-   Small size: Statemanjs has a tiny size of only less than 100KB, making it easy to include in your project without being too big.

 # API